audioscience/avdecc-lib/README.md

 ToDo
 ....

-* add astyle cmdline sequence
 * cmd line help needs to be split up into it's own txt file, or a simple .h file.
-* fix wait_for_cmd_completion() (it needs to go in the public interface) - put example in cmd_line application
-* system_multithreaded callback.cpp needs to be renamed to system_l2multithreaded_callback.cpp to distinguish for layer3 IP implementations.
-* extern "C" AVDECC_CONTROLLER_LIB32_API system * STDCALL create_system(net_interface *netif, controller *controller_ref); needs to take an input parameter of the system type to create.
-* need a call that lets the application set the log level
-* add documentation on writing polled notify and log operations
-* add counter and API for missed log and notify events
 * need to work through P1 priorities above
 * add linux and OSX builds
 * add format helper functions